natmurad/seqWorkflows/README.md

 >  To run this workflow it is necessary to have [snakemake](https://snakemake.github.io) and [Singularity](https://sylabs.io/) installed on the computer.

+## Files needed to run the pipeline

+  - Raw fastq.gz files or SRA list

+ **Map to reference**

+  - Reference and gff file downloaded from ENSEMBL.

+ **De novo assembly**

+  - sample_file.txt (draft in the folder data) :arrow_right: it must be located on the input directory.

+## Running

   **First of all, set the file *config.yaml* with the name of your samples, directories and other settings.**

+> **Warning**
+> Do not forget of change the name of the samples and directories in the config.yaml file

   **Command to run:**